24/7 Main Phone

 If your air conditioner is more than eight years old, repair is probably not worth the expense, unless it’s a simple problem like debris clogging the condenser unit or a worn fan belt.
 Still, to best weigh your repair-or-replace decision, ask your contractor to assess not just the condition of your existing equipment, but also the ducts that deliver the cool air and the overall quality of the insulation in your house.
 Improving those elements might increase the effectiveness of the system as much or more than installing new machinery.

-ASSESS THE EFFICIENCY OF YOUR CURRENT SYSTEM
+ASSESS THE EFFICIENCY OF YOUR CURRENT SYSTEM.

 Even if your central air conditioner is just 8 to 10 years old, it could suck up to twice the electricity than a new minimum-efficiency model.
 This is because it operates at or below 10 SEER, or Seasonal Energy Efficiency Ratio, which is the amount of energy needed to provide a specific cooling output.
 Until 2006, 10 SEER was standard, but these days, the minimum allowed by federal law is 13 SEER.
 That translates to 30 percent less electrical consumption and 30 percent lower cooling bills than equipment installed just a few years ago.

-INSPECT THE CONDITION OF THE DUCT WORK
+INSPECT THE CONDITION OF THE DUCT WORK.

 You could upgrade to the highest-efficiency gear available and still not feel comfortably cool on hot days.
 That’s because the mechanicals are only part of the central air system.
 The average house’s ductwork leaks 10 to 30 percent of its air before it can reach your living space, according to Pacific Gas & Electric.
 Before deciding whether to repair or replace your condenser and blower units, your technician should run a duct-leakage test by sealing the vents and measuring how much air escapes the system.